Jhruzik/Telegraphy/README.md

 pip install RPi.GPIO
 ```

 Also, you need the drivers for the LCD in the same folder where this script is located at.
 You can download the drivers from [Freenove's Github Repo](https://github.com/Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/tree/master/Code/Python_Code/20.1.1_I2CLCD1602).
-Make sure to download the driver for [PCF8574](https://raw.githubusercontent.com/Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/master/Code/Python_Code/20.1.1_I2CLCD1602/PCF8574.py) and the [Adafruit Char LCD] (https://raw.githubusercontent.com/Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/master/Code/Python_Code/20.1.1_I2CLCD1602/Adafruit_LCD1602.py).
+Make sure to download the driver for [PCF8574](https://raw.githubusercontent.com/Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/master/Code/Python_Code/20.1.1_I2CLCD1602/PCF8574.py) and the [Adafruit Char LCD](https://raw.githubusercontent.com/Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/master/Code/Python_Code/20.1.1_I2CLCD1602/Adafruit_LCD1602.py).
 Download and place these files wherever this script is located at.

 ## CLI
 After recreating the setup and installing GPi.GPIO, you can use the command line like so: